jesyspa/snakt-design/Uniqueness/intro.md

 // y cannot be used anymore
 ```

-*Note:* The astute reader will notice that there is another
-design choice possible here: instead of making `y`
+*Note:* A possible alternative design choice is to make `y`
-inaccessible, we can make `y` non-`unique`.
-We expand on
-the considerations later.
+non-unique after the call.
+We discuss this choice in the
+Design Choices section.

 To permit passing `unique` values to functions without
 losing access to them,  we introduce the keyword `inPlace`
-that indicates that a certain reference does not leak from
+that indicates that the value of a certain variable does not
-the scope it is declared in; that is, that every copy made
+leak from the scope it is declared in; that is, that every
-of this reference lives no longer than the reference itself.
+copy made of this variable lives no longer than the
+reference itself.

 This makes the following code valid: